Paul Ekman: Influence

-He was named one of the top Time 100 most influential people in the May 11, 2009 edition of Time magazine.
-He was also ranked fifteenth among the most influential psychologists of the 21st century in 2014 by the journal Archives of Scientific Psychology.
-He is currently on the Editorial Board of Greater Good magazine, published by the Greater Good Science Center of the University of California, Berkeley.
-His contributions include the interpretation of scientific research into the roots of compassion, altruism, and peaceful human relationships.
+Ekman was named one of the top Time 100 most influential people in the May 11, 2009, edition of Time magazine.
+He was also ranked 15th among the most influential psychologists of the 21st century in 2014 by the journal Archives of Scientific Psychology.
+He was on the editorial board of Greater Good magazine, published by the Greater Good Science Center of the University of California, Berkeley.
+Ekman's contributions included the interpretation of scientific research into the roots of compassion, altruism, and peaceful human relationships.

 Death

-Ekman died in November 2025 at his home in San Francisco, California at the age of 91.
+Ekman died at his home in San Francisco, California, on November 17, 2025, at the age of 91.

 Research work

 Measuring nonverbal communication

 Ekman's interest in nonverbal communication led to his first publication in 1957, describing how difficult it was to develop ways of empirically measuring nonverbal behaviour.
 He chose the Langley Porter Neuropsychiatric Institute, the psychiatry department of the University of California Medical School, for his clinical internship partly because Jurgen Ruesch and Weldon Kees had recently published a book called Nonverbal Communication (1956).

 Ekman then focused on developing techniques for measuring nonverbal communication.
 He found that facial muscular movements that created facial expressions could be reliably identified through empirical research.
 He also found that human beings are capable of making over 10,000 facial expressions; only 3,000 relevant to emotion.
 Psychologist Silvan Tomkins convinced Ekman to extend his studies of nonverbal communication from body movement to the face, helping him design his classic cross-cultural emotion recognition studies.